sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

    "anteater" < "ZEBRA"

-This evaluates to ‘false’, and this may seem slightly counterintuitive.
+This evaluates to ``FALSE``, and this may seem slightly counterintuitive.
 With that in mind, it may help to have a quick look at the various text characters in the order that jamovi processes them: